Our Coaching Philosophy

 Paul Bennett has a wealth of experience and coaching qualifications.
 Having raced in many facets of the sport himself; as a first category road rider and also in the spheres of MTB, cyclo-cross, time trial and track, Paul brings racing craft and experience to his vast array of formal qualifications.

 It is this vast and broad personal experience, which allows Paul to relate to and empathise with those he coaches.
 In addition to his cycle race experience, Paul has also taken part in sportive events such as the Etape du Tour and competed in triathlon; this was undertaken to understand first-hand the demands of this multi-event sport.

 Paul has completed British Cycling coaching qualifications up to level 3 and has a range of discipline specific qualifications and CPD including track, cyclo-cross, time-trial, road and MTB.

-During recent seasons, Paul has enjoyed a support role with a number of elite road teams, namely BH Solidor and Easton Ritte.
+During past seasons, Paul has enjoyed a support role with a number of elite road teams.
 Experiencing some of the races within these set-ups was interesting and allowed Paul to further develop his skills as a coach and team manager.
-Supporting at races such as the UCI Cicle Classic, Ras Mumhan stage race, British Cycling spring cup and grand prix series, UCI Cicle Classic and the Tour Series all add to the wealth of experience.
+Supporting at races such as the Ras Mumhan stage race, British Cycling spring cup and grand prix series, UCI Cicle Classic and the Tour Series all add to the wealth of experience.
 At the end of 2017, Paul set up Team PB Performance national development team, along side the existing regional team, which he now manages and coaches.

 Louise Bennett is a qualified triathlon coach, sports massage therapist and a keen amateur triathlete herself.
 Louise has represented Great Britain in both duathlon and triathlon age group teams on many occasions in both European and World Championship events.
 Her fourth place in the European Sprint Triathlon Championships in Pontevedra in 2011 is a highlight.
 Before moving to triathlon, Louise competed in cycling both on the road and in time trial where she finished third overall in the CTT classic national series.